Ontario Centre of Forensic Sciences: The Inquiry into Pediatric Forensic Pathology in Ontario (Goudge Inquiry)

 The Goudge Inquiry was initiated to look at the work of Dr. Charles Smith, who erred in numerous pediatric forensic pathology cases through the 1990s.
 The inquiry also examined the system for forensic pathology in Ontario as a whole.
 Although this inquiry did not directly concern CFS there were several recommendations applicable to CFS.
 The director of CFS, Dr. Ray Prime testified at the inquiry regarding CFS quality system and positive changes to the forensic lab stemming from the Kaufman Inquiry.
 The Inquiry recommended CFS to collaborate with the Office of the Chief Coroner to improve turn-around times for toxicology reports, which are usually prevalent in forensic pathology.
 Also, CFS is to collaborate with the Office of the Chief Coroner to better prioritize urgent forensic samples.
 The report also asked the director of CFS (or delegate) to sit on a governing council to guide improvements in the work of the Office of the Chief Coroner and forensic pathology.

 Locations and jurisdictions

 The main location for the CFS is 25 Morton Shulman Avenue in Toronto.
-The state-of-the-art laboratory was completed in 2012, and currently houses the Office of the Chief Coroner, the Ontario Forensic Pathology Service and the Centre of Forensic Sciences.
+The state-of-the-art laboratory was completed in 2012, and currently houses the Office of the Chief Coroner, the Ontario Forensic Pathology Service and the Center of Forensic Sciences.
 The building, designed by Stantec and built under a public-private partnership by Carillion, provides 663,000 square feet of accommodation and has the capacity for more than 2,500 autopsies and over 15,000 forensic science cases per year.